DamnWidget/SublimePySide/README.markdown

 #### Qt Designer related

-* Open ui files with Qt Designer if installed (and itś path configured)
+* Open ui files with Qt Designer if installed (and it's path is configured)
 * Create new UI files for Qt Designer and open it automatically

 Supported Templates